 What's the Infection Rate?

-First, check whether you're living in an area with higher infection rates.
+Check whether you're in an area with higher infection rates.
 That may require a little prior research, says Eudene Harry, MD.
-Each state has its own Department of Health website, where you can search COVID-19 infection rate by zip code.
+Each state has its own Department of Health website, where you can search COVID-19 infection rates by zip code.

 See a list of health department websites for every state and territory in the United States, via the CDC.

 Attending events with people from your local community is less risky than going to gatherings with attendees who traveled from other locations, per the CDC.

 But meeting with neighbors doesn't necessarily mean you're at a lower risk of getting or spreading the virus.
 You can't predict another person's exposure (more on that below).
 And the higher the level of transmission in the area your gathering is being held, the higher the risk of spreading COVID-19, according to the CDC.

 Have You Self-Isolated?